CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 ---

-# 21. Preparing Windows 11 for Domain Join

-## Windows 11 system built

-The Windows 11 VM cloned from template `905` was configured next.

-## In-guest hostname used

-The workstation hostname used was:

-- `WIN11-USER-01`

-## Static network configuration applied

-Windows 11 was configured with:

-- IP Address: `10.20.20.21`
-- Subnet Mask: `255.255.255.0`
-- Default Gateway: `10.20.20.1`
-- Preferred DNS: `10.20.20.10`

-## Connectivity verification

-The workstation successfully pinged:

-- `10.20.20.10`

-This confirmed it could communicate with the Domain Controller.

----

-# 22. Joining Windows 11 to the Domain

-## Domain join steps followed

-On Windows 11:

-1. Open system properties / domain membership settings
-2. Select `Domain`
-3. Enter:
-   - `cyberrange.local`
-4. Authenticate with:
-   - `cyberrange\itadmin`
-   - `Cyberrange2026`

-## Result

-The machine successfully joined the domain and rebooted.

-## Login verification

-After reboot, login was performed using the same domain admin account.

-This confirmed:
-- domain authentication worked correctly on the second workstation
-- the Windows 11 system was properly integrated into the enterprise environment

-## AD verification

-The workstation appeared in Active Directory and was moved into the:

-- `Workstations` OU

----

-# 23. Active Directory State at the End of Phase 02
+# 21. Active Directory State at the End of Phase 02

-By the end of this phase, Active Directory contained:
+By the end of the foundational AD deployment, Active Directory contained:

 ## Core Infrastructure
 - `Primary-Domain-Server` functioning as Domain Controller